thenineteen/Semiology-Visualisation-Tool/README.md

 849 Patients with automatisms have an epileptogenic zone localising mostly to the mesial temporal lobe.
 124 of these lateralise, mainly ipsilaterally.

+## slicer module
-We integrated the *database*, *taxonomy*, brain region *mappings* to gif MNI space parcellations, *ground truths* and *Bayesian filters* (for exclusion of patients from studies that preselected patients based on prior knowledge of the region of seizure onset, to mitigate the publication bias that favours temporal lobe epilepsy) in a Python module for the 3D Slicer program, to create a novel user-friendly and open-source *Semiology Visualisation Tool (SVT)* in the form of a GUI.
+We integrated the **SemioBrain database**, **taxonomy**, brain region **mappings** to gif MNI space parcellations, **ground truths** and **Bayesian filters** (for exclusion of patients from studies that preselected patients based on prior knowledge of the region of seizure onset, to mitigate the publication bias that favours temporal lobe epilepsy) in a Python module for the 3D Slicer program, to create a novel user-friendly and open-source **Semiology Visualisation Tool (SVT)** in the form of a GUI.
 This allows 3D-brain visualisations of semiologies and their simultaneous combinations.
 Instead of idenitifying symptomatogenic zones, we therefore visualise the most likely original sources of the seizures from initial or most prominent semiology.

 GUI options include filtering paediatric cases and determining the laterality of your patient's dominant hemisphere, ticking checkboxes for your patient's semiology and determining the laterality of the semiology.

-Further details on the above can be found in the description of the mega_analysis module below.
+Further details on the above can be found in the description of the (backend) mega_analysis module below.

-## mega_analysis module
+## mega_analysis (backend) module

 ### 1. Resources: SemioBrain Database
 We curated the largest patient-level database of 4454 unique patients from 282 studies, yielding 2368 lateralising and 10917 localising datapoints for initial or most prominently reported seizure semiologies.
 These patient-level semiology data-points (where 1 point corresponds to 1 patient, presenting with a particular seizure semiology) were extracted from selected peer-reviewed journal publications, if at least one of the following ground-truth criteria regarding the certainty of lateralisation and/or localisation was satisfied: